 Room Selection

 Room selection for incoming residents will begin in mid-March for students in Residential CAT Communities and Honors Housing and in early April for all other residents.
-Beginning March 5, you will be sent an email to your K-State account with your room selection date and time and will also be able to view it in the Resident Portal.
-Below your contract information, you will see the date and time you may begin the room selection process.
-When you are able to select, your selection date and time will become a link to begin the selection process.
+In early March, you will be sent an email to your K-State account when your room selection countdown is available to view in the Resident Portal.

 Before you begin the selection process, please: